 The panel is impressed by the fact that the programme succeeds in realising a truly international and intercultural classroom.
-The international diversity of the student body, the international focus of the programme, the international experience of the lecturers and the teaching methods in which international and intercultural aspects of law and digital technologies are addressed, all add to this conclusion.
-The site-visit learned that cases from different regions in the world are used in the programme.
-Students not only learn about different (cross-national) views on and practice in law and digital technologies but also to accept and respect cultural differences and to work with people from different international backgrounds.
+The international diversity of the student body, the European and international focus of the programme, the international experience of the lecturers and the teaching methods in which international and intercultural aspects of human rights law are addressed, all add to this conclusion.
+Students not only learn about different (cross-national) views on and practice in human rights law but also to accept and respect cultural differences and to work with people from different international backgrounds.
 This is also an explicit part of the intended learning outcomes (learning outcome 5), as mentioned in standard 1.
+In addition, the panel is of the opinion that, since the human rights discourse is still contested in many parts of the world and human rights problems may vary greatly, the opportunity for students to share and exchange different experiences and perspectives on human rights in the class room is very valuable.